 The appropriate second-stage estimator depends on how SSUs are conceptualized within each PSU.
 In some applications, SSUs form a finite, list-based set of units.
 In others, SSUs represent sampling locations placed within a continuous area, as in point or plot sampling under an areal sampling frame.
 To accommodate these cases, we present estimator forms suited to both interpretations.

 We present the estimators in their most general forms, allowing for PSUs of differing sizes and varying numbers of SSUs per PSU.
 When PSU sizes are equal or the number of SSUs per PSU is constant, the estimators simplify.
-These special cases are treated in standard survey sampling texts such as Cochran (1977), Thompson (2012), S. L. Lohr (2019), and Särndal, Swensson, and Wretman (1992).
+These special cases are treated in standard survey sampling texts such as Cochran (1977), Thompson (2012), Lohr (2019), and Särndal et al. (1992).

 We use the following notation: